pearcej/cppds/_sources/BasicDS/Glossary.rst

     prefix
         expression notation in which all operators precede the two operands that they work on

+    queue
+         an ordered collection of items where the addition of new items happens at one end and the removal of existing items occurs at the other end

+    simulation
+          an imitation of a process or operations

     stack
         an ordered collection of items where the addition of new items and the removal of existing items always takes place at the same end